Epcot® Dining

 You must plan a meal here if only to try the best pizza I’ve had in ages.
 More like a neighborhood trattoria, I almost prefer it to its next-door neighbor, Tutto Italia, although both have their assets.
 On beautiful days you might want to choose the outdoor patio.
 Still, it would be a shame to miss the entertaining hustle and bustle of the main dining room with its open kitchen, frescoed walls, and the massive faces of the three pizza ovens appropriately named Stromboli, Vesuvius, and Etna after Italy’s active volcanoes.
 There’s even a huge communal dining table perfect for those eating solo.

-For starters, the mozzarella Caprese is a good choice with beautiful ripe tomatoes; however, I had to laugh when it arrived with only a single sprig of fresh basil!
+For starters, the mozzarella caprese is a good choice with beautiful ripe tomatoes; however, I had to laugh when it arrived with only a single sprig of fresh basil!

 When it comes to pizza it’s a tough decision, but I would go with the Carciofi Bianca, a white pizza (sans the tomato sauce) topped with freshly grilled chopped artichokes and sprinkled with heady truffle oil.
 Wood-fired, thin yet chewy, and cooked to smoky excellence, it’s topped with a tasty blend of fontina and mozzarella cheese and just a touch of garlic.
 This is the stuff dreams are made of!